 - Operates at a location for 3 months or more over 2 consecutive years

-- Replacement units (both of which have resided at the same location for more than 12 months)
+- Replaces another portable unit (both of which have resided at the same location for more than 12 months)

-- The equipment replaces or supplements an ongoing primary activity of a stationary source
+- Replaces stationary equipment or supplements an ongoing primary activity of a stationary source

 How Do I Permit Portable Equipment?